jateen67/open-course/plan.md

 # Plan

+## Tech

+react, ts, python, mongo, docker

+react and ts because its the frontend tech we are most comfortable and productive with (also very modern)

+python because its obviously well known for web scraping and because of a library called [httpx](https://www.python-httpx.org) (which is mentioned later on in this doc). we can do async web scraping using this library which is ideal if we want to achieve max speed

+mongo because sql seems overkill; i dont see a need for a very complicated database diagram but we will discuss this further to see if sql is needed. nosql databases are also easier to allocate and setup too imo

+docker because buzzwords

+we can negotiate the tech

 ## Make a nonfunctional website

 create a website that tells the user what our service does (maybe some navbar items that route to an 'about' page, etc.)